-We will kick off the Family Catechesis program with a meeting on Sunday, September 10, 2017 immediately after the 10:00 AM Mass.
+UPDATED, AUG.
+2018: We will kick off the Family Catechesis program this year with an Orientation meeting on Saturday, September 8 at 11:30 AM in the Rectory Basement.
 The purpose of this meeting is to introduce everyone to the families and the teams and to answer any questions.

 Families living and learning Faith together

 Families of Children in grade 1-8 gather together monthly for an hour and a half session introducing the seven thematic units of the children’s faith workbook.
 Catechists present an overview of the upcoming unit and work with the children on the first of three chapters in an age specific classroom setting.
 At the same time, parents gather together in the gym for a parent session focused on the same thematic topic.
 The parents then work with their children on the next two chapters at home to complete the unit.

 Key Dates are shown below.
 Families will attend ALL eight sessions starting on September 9th: